 In Austria, rail transport is run by the national rail company, ÖBB.
 The company operates many international and national routes.
-However, a second company – Westbahn – offers many more routes within the country, many of which go to smaller towns. ÖBB has a reputation for great service, boasting a punctuality rate of 95%.
+However, a second company – Westbahn – offers other routes within the country, many of which go to smaller towns. ÖBB has a reputation for great service, boasting a punctuality rate of 97%.
 Because of this, over 1.3 million passengers use ÖBB services every day.

 Many cities, including Vienna, Graz, Linz, Salzburg, and Innsbruck, have their own S-Bahn train system, as well as a tram network.
 Vienna also has a bigger U-Bahn network.

 ÖBB runs six national train networks.
 These are called CityJet, Talent, Desiro, Bilevel Push-Pull, Cityshuttle Push-Pull, and Electric Railcar 4020.
 Although the exact configurations can differ, each one has a combination of First Class, Business Class, and Comfort Class seats.
 Business Class tickets come with better seats, worktables and reading lamps, quiet cards, seat reservations, and cabin service.
 That said, the superior First Class offers more legroom, adjustable seats, electric outlets, lounge access, and restaurant service at seats.